In the early 1800’s, mining was a prolific industry in England.

 Quick & Easy Explanation

-To explain this experiment, we need to get back to a basic Chemistry concept, autoignition.
+To explain this activity, we need to get back to a basic Chemistry concept, autoignition.

 This states that things have a specific temperature at which they ignite.
 This is the point when something starts to burn.